CV17-09/Instruction-Simplifier-for-Neurodivergent-Students/README.md

 # 🎯 The Problem

-Academic instructions are often written for experienced readers and may include:
+08 review - Academic instructions are often written for experienced readers and may include:

 * Long paragraphs
 * Multiple hidden requirements